Anger, tantrums and other big emotions

 Identity and acceptance

 - Figuring out who we are is an ongoing and sometimes challenging journey.
-Our information on deaf identity is designed to help you and your child with it.
+Our information on deaf identity is designed to help you and your child explore what makes them who they are.

-- You can also find role models who can provide helpful examples of coping with challenges and living confidently with deafness (whether it’s temporary or permanent, unilateral or bilateral, mild or profound).
+- You can also learn more about deaf role models who can provide helpful examples of coping with challenges and living confidently with deafness.

 Getting support

-If you're worried about your child’s big emotions turning into serious emotional health and wellbeing struggles, we encourage you to reach out to our Helpline or to one of the suggested organisations on our page about emotional health and wellbeing for more help.
+If you're worried that your child’s big emotions may be becoming more serious, we encourage you to reach out to our Helpline or to one of the suggested organisations on the linked page below for more support.

 Early years (0 to 4)

-Even in the early stages of life, deaf babies and toddlers experience emotions and may display frustration or discomfort.
-But it’s often hard for them to express themselves in words.
-Plus, having hearing loss may mean that your deaf child is more likely to be startled or less likely to hear comforting noises such as soothing voices, music and environmental sounds.
+For deaf young children, having hearing loss may mean that they are more likely to be startled or less likely to hear comforting noises such as soothing voices, music and environmental sounds.

 Signs of big emotions